hyperagentio/dispute-agent/test/README.md

 ## AI Provider Information

-The service supports two AI providers for document summarization:
-- **Ollama** (default) - Local inference with the Qwen2 0.5B model
+The service uses **Ollama** for local inference with the Qwen2 0.5B model.
-- **Gaia Nodes** - Decentralized AI inference with OpenAI compatible API

-The test client will display which provider is being used in the output.
+The test client will display the provider information in the output.
-The AI provider is configured in the service, not the client.

 ```